 The program fee includes a homestay and/or other lodgings; all meals; orientation; in-country transportation and program activities; group-leader supervision throughout the program; health, accident, and medical evacuation insurance; and a 24-hour, on-call response line, administered by our professional operations team, during the program.

 The program fee does not include international airfare, pre-program medical examinations or immunizations, passport or visa fees for non-U.S. citizens, or personal spending money.

 The Experiment program tuition covers all scheduled program activities published on your program itinerary, lodging, and three meals per day.
 You will also be billed for the cost of the round trip international group flight.
 The international airfare includes round-trip international flights from a U.S. departure city to your host country.
 You will need to plan and pay for your domestic travel to the U.S. departure city for your group flight.
 You should anticipate personal spending money of between $200-800 depending on your program destination and program length.
-Additionally, you will need to secure a passport that is valid through February 2023.
+Additionally, you will need to secure a passport that is valid through the end of February after your program ends.
 Non-U.S. citizens may be required to purchase a tourist visa before travel, as well.
 You may also need to pay for one or more of the following which may be required for travel: immunizations, pre-travel covid tests, and visas, if necessary.

-In summer 2022, U.S. passport holders will need visas if joining the programs in Ghana and Jordan.
+U.S. passport holders will need visas if joining the programs in Ghana and Jordan.
 (The Ghana visa must be secured before the program.
 The Jordan visa is about $60 upon arrival in Jordan.)